AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 * claw and tooth length
 * bite force

-These are mapped onto CE formulas to produce consistent results with CE’s combat system.
+These values are mapped onto CE formulas to produce results consistent with CE’s combat system.

 The option **Override CE Penetration for animal life stages** modifies penetration scaling to prevent juveniles from becoming unrealistically lethal compared to small adult animals.